LEI Profiling Service

 As the January 3, 2018 MiFID II deadline approaches, many organizations in Europe are solidifying their solutions.
 But what of companies based outside of the European Union and the EEA?
 What impact, if any, will MiFID II have on these organizations?

-Match, enrich, and maintain legal verified entity data with Thomson Reuters Verified Entity Data as a Service, an established, market leading legal entity reference data service.
+Match, enrich, and maintain legal entity data with Thomson Reuters Verified Entity Data as a Service, an established, market leading legal entity reference data service.